vordimous/zilla-docs/src/reference/zilla.yaml/binding-amqp.md

 > `object` as named map of `string:string` `array`

-List of roles required by each named guard to authorize this route
+List of roles required by each named guard to authorize this route.

 ```yaml
 routes: